MouizGhouri/SA-MP/README.md

 San Andreas Multiplayer [SA-MP]

 This is a repository where i post all the codes that are made by me.
-I will try ot keep the old version of the files too (In future) but for now all the codes will be in updated version.
+I will try to keep the old version of the files too (In future) but for now all the codes will be in updated version.